Mission and History

 History

 In 1970, at the American Veterinary Medical Association meeting in Las Vegas, an informational meeting was held for a new interest group, the American Association of Feline Practitioners.
-Dr. Alvin Kaplan brought together a group of veterinarians that had a strong interest in feline medicine for one single goal, to improve the field of feline medicine.
+Dr. Alvin Kaplan brought together a group of veterinarians who had a strong interest in feline medicine for one single goal: To improve the field of feline medicine.

-The Association was officially established in 1971, with 25 members.
-By 1974, with the assistance of Dr. Barbara Stein, Dr. Fred Scott and Dr. Bill Hardy, the Association grew to over 200 members, and was officially incorporated.
-Throughout the years, the Association continued to grow as a respected institution in the field of feline medicine.
-It has partnered with other well-respected veterinary associations and organizations to move its mission forward.
+The 25-member Association was convened in 1971.
+By 1974, with the assistance of Dr. Barbara Stein, Dr. Fred Scott, and Dr. Bill Hardy, the Association grew to more than 200 members and was officially incorporated.
+Throughout the years, the Association continues to grow as a respected institution in the field of feline medicine.
+It has partnered with other well-respected veterinary associations and organizations to advance its mission.